You can import an existing dataset into your Redis Cloud instance from an existing Redis server or an RDB file.

 To share and import an RDB file that is stored in a Google Cloud Storage bucket:

-1. In the Google Cloud Storage bucket, edit the file’s Access Control List to give read access to Redis Enterprise Cloud:
+1. In the Google Cloud Storage bucket, edit the file’s Access Control List to give read access to Redis Cloud:

 1. Select Edit access in the RDB file menu.